BDChristman/bdchristman.github.io/index.md

 ## Contact Information

-If you would like to get in touch with me, please feel free to [email me](bchristman@umc.edu).
+If you would like to get in touch with me, please feel free to email me at bchristman@umc.edu!